tsloughter/barcamp2012/one/01_slide.md

 # Routing #

 * Erlang system
-* Takes requests from ELBs and routes to dynos
+* Takes Cedar stack requests from ELBs and routes to dynos
 * Is deployed as an Heroku app

 !SLIDE code